LIT-Protocol/policy-AI-agent/README.md

 Run the application with `yarn dev`.

 In a new terminal, run `ngrok http 3000`.
 This will create an http endpoint for our application.
 Copy this URL and add it to the `NEXT_PUBLIC_BASE_URL` field in the `.env` file.
 Please note that the URL must be the same as the one you added to the Stytch redirect URLs, if it is not, you will need to change it in the Stytch dashboard.

+## Specific Files to Reference

+- [./src/app/atonomous-agent.ts](./src/app/atonomous-agent.ts): Contains the core logic for the AI agent, making API calls to the server-side to make decisions, and determining whether to request human verification to send a transaction.

+- [./src/app/agent-helpers.ts](./src/app/agent-helpers.ts): Contains helper functions for the AI agent, such as human verification and signing and broadcasting transactions.

+- [./src/app/LitActions/humanVerificationAction.ts](./src/app/LitActions/humanVerificationAction.ts): Contains the Lit Action for human verification.
+This will create a transaction in our local database through the ngrok endpoint, which routes traffic to our application.
+After successfully storing the transaction, an email will be sent to the Agent owner with a link to click to approve the transaction.
+This email authentication also contains the transaction hash, which is used to fetch the transaction from our database.

+- [./src/app/LitActions/litActionTx.ts](./src/app/LitActions/litActionTx.ts): Contains the Lit Action for signing and broadcasting a transaction.
+This will take the signed transaction and send it to the blockchain.

+- [./src/app/utils.ts](./src/app/utils.ts): Contains helper functions for the application.
+These include: fetching blockchain metrics, blockchain metadata, authenticating a Stytch OTP token, and generating PKP Session Signatures.

+- [./src/app/pages](./src/app/pages/): Contains the frontend pages for the application.

+- [./src/app/api](./src/app/api/): Contains the server-side API endpoints for the application.